The difference between SmartLinx and Kronos workforce management software

 Workforce management software systems, like Kronos, can support compliance reporting requirements.
 But they cannot help skilled nursing providers improve their Five-Star Ratings because they cannot remediate scheduling and attendance data against CMS requirements in real-time.

 SmartLinx workforce management software helps providers evaluate their staffing rating long before the CMS Payroll-Based Journal deadline.
-The workforce management software automatically rates each facility in real-time by aggregating hourly staffing data and factoring in CMS calculation criteria.
-SmartLinx displays warnings when any facility’s staffing falls below established thresholds and indicates whether the problem could jeopardize the facility’s desired Five-Star Rating.
+The workforce management software automatically rates each facility in real-time.
+It aggregates hourly staffing data and factoring in CMS calculation criteria.
+SmartLinx displays warnings when any facility’s staffing falls below established thresholds.
+It also indicates whether the problem could jeopardize the facility’s desired Five-Star Rating.
 The workforce management software then recommends steps the provider can take to remediate the issue before it impacts their desired Five-Star Rating.
 Learn more about how SmartLinx Spotlight improves Five-Star Ratings.

 Avoid noncompliance penalties